 His current research studies revolve around the effects of interpersonal synchronicity, mindfulness, and advanced physical mind-body interpretations.
 His earlier work in his doctoral thesis demonstrated the generation of an electrical current during O2 energy conversion by the mitochondria enzyme cytochrome oxidase, much like a biofuel cell.
 He is also interested in applying electrochemical bioenergetic principles to psychology.

 In his spare time, Alan does classical music composition and piano.
-Alan was an an All-American trombonist in high school and recently has been studying piano and composition at New England Conservatory.
+Alan was an an All-American trombonist in high school and recently has been studying piano and composition.
 He also attempts to apply psychobiophysical principles to music.
 His other interests include enjoys yoga, mind-body fitness, and hiking.

 2012 – 2014 Researcher in Dept. of Psychology, Harvard University